Guy Martin: Mountain bike racing and pedal cars

 Martin has successfully raced mountain bikes in cross country, downhill races and endurance races.
 In June 2011, after two years of training, he raced in the Salzkammergut Trophy in Austria.
 With a time of 14 hours 40 minutes, he was the first British non-professional rider to finish.
 He achieved his goal of a podium-finish during a 2013 British Championship event in Fort William, Scotland.

-He placed second in the male solo rider category at the Strathpuffer 24-hour mountain bike race (held at Strathpeffer, Scotland) in both 2014 and 2015.
+Martin placed second in the male solo rider category at the Strathpuffer 24-hour mountain bike race (held at Strathpeffer, Scotland) in both 2014 and 2015.